MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/creating-and-managing-groups.md

 Some of the purposes for using groups are:

 -   To scope overrides to a specific subset of computers.
-For more information, see [Using Classes and Groups for Overrides in Operations Manager](Using-Classes-and-Groups-for-Overrides-in-Operations-Manager.md).

 -   To scope alert notifications or product connector subscriptions for a specific set of computers.
-[How to Create Subscriptions Using Classes and Groups](How-to-Create-Subscriptions-Using-Classes-and-Groups.md)

 -   To scope user consoles, so the user role only sees the servers they are responsible for.

 -   To scope a set of computers that need to go into a scheduled maintenance mode.

 -   To scope application views only to computers that host a given application.
-For more information, see [Guidance for Scoping and Targeting Views](Guidance-for-Scoping-and-Targeting-Views.md).

 -   To create a rollup health state view of an otherwise unrelated set of computers.
-For more information, see [Guidance for Scoping and Targeting Views](Guidance-for-Scoping-and-Targeting-Views.md).

 -   To create a set of computers for a report.